An interacting particle system for the front of an epidemic advancing through a susceptible population: Introduction

-Here we stress that `contact' just refers to contact with another individual, not necessarily contact with a currently infectious individual, which is why $C_t$ enters in the effective rate of infection given contact.
-In our model, we wish to change perspective from thinking about a general constant rate of \emph{contact}, $\bar{c}$, across the population, to instead thinking about a changing rate at which susceptibles bring themselves in \emph{at-risk} situations (being in places and behaving in ways that make infection possible).
-Being at-risk at a given instant means that infection is a real possibility at that time, but it may or may not happen.
-Replacing $I$ and $C$ with their stochastic counterparts $I^n$ and $C^n$ from our model, the analogous version of the decomposition \eqref{eq:SIR_new_infections} then takes the form
+Here we stress that `contact' just refers to contact with another individual, not necessarily contact with a currently infectious individual.
+This is why $C_s$ enters in the effective rate of infection given contact (multiplied by the intrinsic transmissibility $\theta$).
+It will follow from our results (see Section \ref{sect:main_results} below), that the infected proportion in our system admits a related decomposition of the form

-where $\tau^i$ is the infection time of the $i^{\text{th}}$ individual and $(\bar{\pazocal{F}}^n_t)_{t\geq0}$ is a suitable filtration to which all the processes are adapted.
-For any $h>0$, the increment $\ell_{(t+h)\land\tau^{i}}^{i}-\ell_{t\land\tau^{i}}^{i}$ captures the magnitude of the at-risk situations that the $i^{\text{th}}$ susceptible individual has found him or herself in during a given time interval $[t,t+h]$.
-The details of what we mean by this are presented in Section \ref{sect:explain_particle_sys} below: in short, $\ell^{i}$ is the local time of the $i^{\text{th}}$ individual along what we term the `advancing front' of the epidemic, $A^n$ (defined in \eqref{eq:defn_adv_front} below).

-Before turning to the finer details of our model, we wish to briefly discuss how one can think of the effective reproduction number for our model vis-a-vis the SIR model.
-In the SIR model, when accounting for new infections in terms of the decomposition \eqref{eq:SIR_new_infections}, we see that the effective reproduction number $R_t=R_0S_t$ corresponds to